The Early Days of Poteau

 They brought him past our house, when they got him.
 They were taking him to Greenwood, as this was the county seat.
 There they sentenced him to the penitentiary.
 He was turned loose later to join the Rebel Army.

 The border between Arkansas and Oklahoma has changed many times over the years.
-In 1819, Arkansas Territory included all of Arkansas and a large part of Oklahoma.
+In 1819, the Arkansas Territory included all of Arkansas and a large part of Oklahoma.
 The only section that was left out was the panhandle.
 In 1824, the Indian Territory was created, consisting of much of Oklahoma.
 The border back then was around 40 miles west of where it is today.
 Many towns that were formed before and during the Choctaw Removals would have been located in Arkansas.
-This was a topic of hot debate and at many times caused minor skirmishes to occur.
+This was a topic of hot debate.
+At many times, it caused minor skirmishes to occur.
 In 1828, the border was redrawn, which shifted the border further to the east.
 Finally, a "permanent" border was settled on in 1836.
 This border was finally marked with a series of iron posts.

 To the east of those posts was part of the United States.
 The land to the west, known as Indian Territory, was composed of several sovereign Native American nations.
 Those nations had their own laws and law enforcement organizations.
 During those days, Whiskey or any other form of alcohol was not allowed in the Indian Territory.
 To obtain whiskey, people had to travel to Arkansas or another bordering state to get it.
 Many towns, such as Hackett City and Jenson, sprang up to take advantage of this trade.
 Because they were formed to play host to the whiskey trade, these towns were typically very wild, as in the story recalled by James above.